mlab817/faqs/src/rice-competitiveness-enhancement-fund-rcef/what-are-the-key-findings-from-the-rapid-assessment-made-on-rcef.md

 ---
  title: What are the key findings from the rapid assessment made on RCEF?

-tags: ["key","findings","rapid","assessment","made","rcef"]

  ---

-### Rice Competitiveness Enhancement Fund (RCEF)
+## Rice Competitiveness Enhancement Fund (RCEF)

-## What are the key findings from the rapid assessment made on RCEF?
+# What are the key findings from the rapid assessment made on RCEF?

  - The key findings are as follows: